realEdgar/reusable-lightning-components/README.md

             * navigateToObjectPage.call(this, 'Account', 'list', undefined, undefined, 'AllAccounts') => navigat to 'All Accounts' list view.
 #### Custom LightningDatatable: reusable custom lightning-datatable data type. it extends lightning-datatable functionality.
 * `customDatatable`
     * **`customDatatypes`**:
         - `cReference`: build any link on a data table that let users navigate to any available record page:
             - type attributes:
                 - `label`: value to be displayed in front of the link
                 - `recordId`: record identifier to navigate to.
             - auxiliar components:
                 - `c-reference`: manage the logic to navigate. it receives a label and the record Id. (it can be reused in other contexts.)
+        - `cPicklist`: Editable Picklist datatype in a table: